ishreya-dev/NoteInsight/README.md

 Environment variables and secrets are managed through the deployment platforms and are not committed to Git.

-## Deployment

-No public deployment is currently configured.
-The application is designed for local development only.

 ## Assessment Duration

 ~ 26 hrs